Flamenco Tour 2014

 It’s the experience I had always wanted to find in Spain and it has greatly enhanced my understanding of flamenco.”

-You see, I’ve gone to Spain to study several times.
+I’ve gone to Spain to study several times.
 On my own.
 With family.
 With friends.
 At festivals.
 Each had its benefits, but none really fulfilled my flamenco learning desires.
-It wasn’t until a couple of years ago that I realized what I truly wanted from my flamenco study trips.
+Finally, a couple of years ago, I realized what I truly wanted from my flamenco study trips.

 It was the spring of 2011, and I was studying in Jerez.
 I was exposed to a lot of flamenco.
 I took many classes.
 Perhaps too many.
 I saw shows.
 I learned.
 I was with a friend most of the time.
 I met new friends.
 And I had a good time indeed.